LET THE SUN SHINE

-The Shers sued, claiming the Leidermans’ trees were a private nuisance; a public nuisance under the California Solar Shade Control Act (Pub.
-Resources Code § 25980); and negligent infliction of emotional distress.
+The Shers sued, claiming the Leidermans’ trees were a private nuisance as well as a public nuisance under the California Solar Shade Control Act (Pub.
+Resources Code § 25980); and alleging negligent infliction of emotional distress.
 The trial court found for the Leidermans.

 The Shers appealed.

 The trial court found that the relief requested by the Shers would amount to burdening the Leiderman property with a permanent easement for passage of light to the Sher property.
 It is well settled in California, however, that a landowner has no easement for light and air over adjoining land in the absence of an express grant or covenant.
 Nuisance law likewise holds that blockage of light to a neighbor’s property, except in cases where malice is the overriding motive, does not constitute actionable nuisance, regardless of the impact on the injured party’s property or person.

 The public interest in promoting solar energy, the Court said, did not justify creating a private cause of action in nuisance by one neighbor against another for obstruction of light to a house designed to take advantage of winter sun for heat and light.
 Each landowner’s right to use his property lawfully to meet his legitimate needs is a fundamental precept of free society, and, although his use may be made subject to limitations for the public good, it cannot be said his rights as to adjoining landowners are thereby diluted.